Mental Health: Neuropsychological Testing for Adolescents

 What questions about adolescents with special needs do neuropsychologists attempt to answer?

-1. What is the cognitive baseline? (how do healthy individuals of similar background perform or how did the patient perform prior to an injury or trauma)
+1. What is the cognitive baseline? (how healthy individuals of a similar background perform, or how the patient performed before an injury or trauma)

 2. How does the patient emotionally function?